-We wish to convey our deepest sympathy.
+At this time, we wish to convey our deepest sympathy

-The aim of this booklet is to give you support and guidance at what is a very difficult time
+The aim of this booklet is to give you support and guidance at what is a very difficult time.

 Bereavement is something which all people experience at some time in their lives and can leave you feeling all sorts of emotions.

-The hospital Bereavement Service will support you through the processes outlined in this booklet.
+The hospital Bereavement Service will support you through the processes outlined in this book.
+Please contact them on 01908 996155/996154.

-If you would like to speak to a Hospital Chaplain you can do this via the hospital switchboard on 01908 660033, 24 hours a day, seven days a week.
+If you would like to speak to a Hospital Chaplain you can do this via the hospital switchboard on 01908 660033 24 hours a day, 7 days a week.
 You may want to feel connected to your faith community, or simply to have someone to listen to you at this very difficult time.

 At the back of the booklet is a contact list and a checklist to help you organise arrangements.
 It may be useful to get other members of the family or a friend to make some calls for you.

-If you have any comments about the end-of-life care your relative received, please let us know or contact the Patient Advice and Liaison Service (PALS), we will give you a letter about this.
+If you have any comments about the end-of-life care your relative received, please let us know or contact the Patient Advice and Liaison Service (PALS), we will give you a booklet about this.